Lilja/custom-lambda-authorizer/README.md

 This is an example of a lambda authorizer using API gateway on AWS.

-There two lambda functions in one file with two different handlers. `handler.auth` and `handler.get_body`
+There two lambda functions in one file with two different handlers. `handler.auth` and `handler.get_body`.

+It uses `serverless` as the deploy framework.

 ## Requirements
 * `serverless`